haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

    Senses blindsight 10 ft., passive Perception 10 Languages —
 Challenge 1/4 (50 XP)
 Actions
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 369

 Bite.
 Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 5 (1d6 + 2) piercing damage.

 Constrict.
 Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 6 (1d8 + 2) bludgeoning damage, and the target is grappled (escape DC 14).
 Until this grapple ends, the creature is restrained, and the snake can’t constrict another target.